Abbas-synectiks/Reporting.docs/Usecase/Cost-Central/Top Products Use Case Doc - AWS COST CENTRAL (2).md

 1. **Avg Daily Spend:** Indicates the daily average spend on that service.
 1. **Actions (View More):** Provides a 'View More' link to navigate to a detailed breakdown of that service.

-**Postconditions:** Users gain granular insights into the services contributing to the cost of the 'Internal CRM Tool,' facilitating targeted optimization efforts.

-**Success Criteria:**

-- Users can seamlessly navigate and interact with the detailed services analysis of the 'Internal CRM Tool.'
-- Overview cards provide a quick summary of key spending metrics for services within the 'Internal CRM Tool.'
-- The table offers a comprehensive breakdown of spending details for each service.
-- 'View More' link successfully navigates to the internal pages of each service within the 'Internal CRM Tool.'

-**THE END**

-**Use Case: Detailed Cost Analysis of EC2 Service in 'Internal CRM Tool'**

-**Title:** Analyzing EC2 Service Costs in 'Internal CRM Tool'

-**Introduction:** Upon clicking the 'View More' button for the EC2 Service within the 'Internal CRM Tool,' users are directed to a new page that provides a comprehensive breakdown of the cost associated with EC2 instances.
-This detailed analysis enables users to optimize spending and enhance efficiency.

-**Actors:**

-- Cloud Administrators
-- Financial Analysts
-- Stakeholders responsible for 'Internal CRM Tool' cost management

-**Goals or Objectives:** Enable users to perform a detailed cost analysis of EC2 instances within the 'Internal CRM Tool,' allowing for effective optimization and decision-making.

-**Preconditions:**

-- User is on the 'Cost of Top 5 Product' page.
-- 'View More' button for the 'EC2' Service within the 'Internal CRM Tool' is visible.
-- Relevant cloud accounts are integrated with the system.
-- Data for EC2 instances within the 'Internal CRM Tool' is available.

-**Main Flow:**

 1. **Clicking 'View More' for EC2 Service:**
    1. Users click the 'View More' link for the 'EC2' Service within the 'Internal CRM Tool.'
 1. **Navigating to New Page:**
    1. Users are directed to a new page titled 'EC2 Service Cost Analysis.'
    1. Two buttons on the top right corner: 'Filter' and 'Date Picker.'
-1. **Default Filter Settings:**
-   1. Upon clicking the 'Filter' button, a popup appears with dropdowns:
-      1. 'Select All Regions'
-      1. 'Select All Services' (EC2 selected by default)
-      1. 'Select All VPCs'
-      1. 'Select All Products' (Internal CRM Tool selected by default)
-      1. 'Select All Accounts'
-   1. Default settings: 'All' for regions, accounts, VPCs; 'EC2' for services; 'Internal CRM Tool' for products.
-1. **Date Picker Options:**
-   1. Clicking the 'Date Picker' button reveals pre-selected date ranges:
-      1. 'Last Month'
-      1. 'This Month' (default)
-      1. 'Last Quarter'
-      1. 'Current Quarter'
-      1. 'Current Year'
-      1. 'Last Year'
 1. **Overview Cards:**
    1. Five cards display spending details based on the selected filters:
       1. **Total EC2 Instances:** Indicates the total number of EC2 instances, including running, stopped, and terminated, in the selected month.